ccxt/ccxt/wiki/Manual.md

     'id': '12345567890', // string withdrawal id, if any }
 ```

-With certain currencies, like AEON, BTS, GXS, NXT, SBD, STEEM, STR, XEM, XLM, XMR, XRP, an additional argument `tag` is usually required by exchanges.
-The tag is a memo or a message or a payment id that is attached to a withdrawal transaction.

 Some exchanges require a manual approval of each withdrawal by means of 2FA (2-factor authentication).
 In order to approve your withdrawal you usually have to either click their secret link in your email inbox or enter a Google Authenticator code or an Authy code on their website to verify that withdrawal transaction was requested intentionally.